davidamichelson/DIV6700/schedule.md

 - *Remix Topic* is due on Brightspace by 9 AM Central Time.

-- *Florilegium 5* due by is due on Brightspace by 9 PM Central Time.
-Please also bring a paper copy to class.
+- *Florilegium 5* is due on Brightspace by 9 PM Central Time.
+Please come prepared to refer to your florilegium in discussion.

 1. How did Ephrem and other Syriac authors of interpretive poetry describe aspects of salvation history which they considered to be beyond human comprehension?